rkumar-1/pixel-Di/README.md

 The quest here is to learn from what others have done and provide a simpler programming model for multi-cores.

-Computing today live on the Edge!
+Can computers live on the Edge?
 ==============

 Please allow me to explain.